Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Temporary Alimony in New York

 Temporary alimony ends when the divorce is final or either spouse passes away.
+Temporary maintenance is separate from post-divorce maintenance.
+An award of temporary support does not guarantee, nor does it affect, the court’s decision on post-divorce spousal maintenance.

 Post-divorce Alimony